Barren Cross

-Biography
+History

 Over the years, Barren Cross has seen their share of successes since their start out of high school in 1982.
+The band originally consisted of high school friends Ray Parris (guitar) and Steve Whitaker (drums).
+By 1984, bassist Jim LaVerde and vocalist Michael Drive (originally Mike Lee) were added.

 In 1985, their first EP, Believe, an independent release, garnered national attention and trademarked their raw metal sound.
-The following year, Star Song Records released their first full-length album, Rock for the King.
-1988 saw a second full-length release, Atomic Arena, this time on Enigma Records (now Capitol Records) alongside label mates Poison, Ratt, Slayer, Stryper, and others.

-In 1989, as a follow-up to their Enigma debut, they released State of Control, and Hotter than Hell Live!, a full production live album on Medusa Records, was released the following year (1990).
+The following year, Star Song Records released their first album, Rock for the King.
+1988 saw a second album, Atomic Arena, this time on Enigma Records (now Capitol Records) alongside labelmates Poison, Ratt, Slayer, Stryper, and others.
+As a follow-up to their Enigma debut, they released State of Control in 1989.
+Hotter than Hell Live!, a live album on Medusa Records, was released the following year.
 A few months later, Rock for the King was reissued and has since become a collector's item.

-Subsequent to lead singer Michael Lee (now known as Michael Drive) pursuing another project (becoming writer and lead vocalist for the band Bare Bones), vocalist Vincent Van Voltenburg, aka, Vin Van Volt, of the Christian Metal quartet, Full Armor, was introduced as the new lead singer and took the reins for all live performances during the 1990 "State of Control World Tour" which included sold-out shows in Ireland, Germany, Austria and the U.S. Soon after the 1990 World Tour ended, the new lineup with Ray Parris on (Guitar), Jim LaVerde (Bass), Vin Van Volt (vocals) and David LaVai (drums), was to begin writing for the next record which might have included a Vin Van Volt song called "Pain Reliever".
+Subsequent to lead singer Mike Lee (now Michael Drive) pursuing another project (becoming lead vocalist for the band Bare Bones), vocalist Vincent Van Voltenburg (Vin Van Volt) of the Christian metal quartet Full Armor was introduced as the new lead singer and took the reins for all live performances during the 1990 "State of Control World Tour" which included shows in Ireland, Germany, Austria, and the U.S. Soon after the tour ended, the new lineup with Ray Parris (guitar), Jim LaVerde (bass), Vin Van Volt (vocals), and David LaVai (drums) was to begin writing for the next record which might have included a Vin Van Volt song called "Pain Reliever".
 The song, a new sound for Barren Cross, was well received by audiences on the State of Control tour.

-The record with this new lineup would never materialize, and Barren Cross went on hiatus until their last full-length release (to date), the stylistically evolved Rattle Your Cage, released on Rugged Records in 1994.
-"Rattle Your Cage" featured all of the original members of Barren Cross.
+The record with this new lineup would never materialize, and Barren Cross went on hiatus until their last full-length release to date, the stylistically evolved Rattle Your Cage, released on Rugged Records in 1994, with lead singer Michael Drive returning at the helm and featuring all of the original band members.

 Barren Cross earned some airplay on VH1, MTV, radio stations, and several label and metal music compilations.
+In 1989, the band appeared on The Morton Downey Show alongside members of KISS and Anthrax.
 For over twenty years, international music magazines have featured the band consistently.
 Besides six major label releases, five of them full-length, Barren Cross was known for relentless touring.